aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheFailover2Plugin.md

 - The `MonitoringRdsHostListProvider` continues topology monitoring at an increased rate to ensure all cluster nodes appear in the topology.

 ## Using the Failover Plugin v2
 The Failover Plugin v2 will be enabled by default if the [`wrapperPlugins`](../UsingTheJdbcDriver.md#connection-plugin-manager-parameters) value is not specified.
-The failover plugin v2 can also be explicitly included by adding the plugin code `failover2` to the [`wrapperPlugins`](../UsingTheJdbcDriver.md#aws-advanced-jdbc-driver-parameters) value, or by adding it to the current [driver profile](../UsingTheJdbcDriver.md#connection-plugin-manager-parameters).
+If you would like to override the default plugins, you can explicitly include the failover plugin v2 in your list of plugins by adding the plugin code `failover2` to the [`wrapperPlugins`](../UsingTheJdbcDriver.md#aws-advanced-jdbc-driver-parameters) value, or by adding it to the current [driver profile](../UsingTheJdbcDriver.md#connection-plugin-manager-parameters).
 After you load the plugin, the failover feature will be enabled.

 Please refer to the [failover configuration guide](../FailoverConfigurationGuide.md) for tips to keep in mind when using the failover plugin.